berndporr/rpi_ads1115/README.md

 implement the callback `hasSample(float sample)` which is then called at the requested sampling rate.

-The class uses the ALERT/RDY pin of the ADS1115 connected to GPIO 17 to establish the sampling rate.
+*The class uses the ALERT/RDY pin of the ADS1115 connected to GPIO 17 to establish the sampling rate.* Without this connection this driver won't work.
+The ALERT/RDY pin wakes up a thread when a sample is available which then calls the callback interface with the sample value.

 ## Prerequisites